Quaint-Studios/Reia/README.md

 > **Discord:** Our Discord server is now finally more open!
 [Join our Discord now](https://discord.playreia.com). ❤️

-> **Sustenet:** Visit [https://github.com/Quaint-Studios/Sustenet](https://github.com/Quaint-Studios/Sustenet) to see the netcode designed specifically for this project and made in Rust & Zig.
+> **Sustenet:** Visit [https://github.com/Quaint-Studios/Sustenet](https://github.com/Quaint-Studios/Sustenet) to see the netcode designed specifically for this project and made in Rust.

 > **Jobs:** Check out the list of [jobs](https://github.com/Quaint-Studios/Reia/blob/master/docs/JOBS.md) for this project.
 You can also visit the [jobs page](https://www.playreia.com/jobs) on our website to learn more information.